Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 2. **Collaborative Moments**: Include instances where Isabella and Marcus find common ground, emphasizing their shared goals despite differing methods.
 For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.

 ### Motivations and Internal Conflicts
 Isabella Torres is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
-Her motivations are often tested in her interactions with Marcus and Cipher, as she navigates the tension between innovation and ethical responsibility.
+Her motivations are deeply rooted in her advocacy for social justice, as she seeks to address the disparities faced by marginalized communities in the AI landscape.
+Her interactions with Marcus and Cipher often test these motivations, as she navigates the tension between innovation and ethical responsibility.

 - **Advocacy for Equitable Economic Policies**: Isabella's commitment to social justice fuels her advocacy for policies that prioritize the needs of marginalized communities.
 She believes that economic frameworks must be inclusive and consider the socio-economic implications of AI technologies.
 This advocacy is often challenged by her relationship with Marcus Reynolds, whose focus on efficiency sometimes conflicts with her ethical considerations.